Usage¶

 final line indicating where in the tab you currently are.

-The whole tab can be printed at anytime (piped through less
+The whole tab can be printed at anytime (piped through less) with the

 API¶